xmtp/xmtp-web/packages/react-sdk/README.md

 - Node 16.10+
 - React 16.14+
-- For use within this repo, Yarn v3+.
+- Yarn v3+ is required only at the root level of this repo and when developing examples and packages in this repo.
 See [Yarn Installation](https://yarnpkg.com/getting-started/install).
+External consumption of the React SDK does not require Yarn.

 ## Install